infinum/frontend-handbook/React/Testing best practices.md

 ## Basic component test

 Based on [the Guiding Principles](https://testing-library.com/docs/guiding-principles/), your tests should resemble how users interact with your code (component, page, etc.) as much as possible.
+In this context, the user is not the end application user, but some parent component that would use the component that is being tested.

 Query priorities ([more info](https://testing-library.com/docs/guide-which-query/)):